The Florida Bar

 FORMALIZING SETTLEMENT TERMS

 Some spouses agree on some or all of the issues before or after the petition is filed.
-Issues may include the division of property, a parenting plan, spousal support, child support or attorneys’ fees.
+Issues may include the division of property, a parenting plan, spousal support, child support, and attorneys’ fees.
 Parties who have reached an understanding as to their desired outcome(s) enter into a written agreement that is signed by both parties and then presented to the court.
 Parties who do not yet have a written agreement but have reached an understanding also may appear for a final hearing with a suggested settlement that they ask the court to accept and incorporate into a final judgment.
 In such uncontested cases, a dissolution of marriage can become final in a short amount of time.

 Reaching an agreement empowers parties to create terms with which they are more likely to comply rather than leaving decisions up to a judge.